-Case Synopsis: There is currently a critical demand for nursing health human resources (HHR) at Edith Montour Health Sciences (EMHS).
-This has been amplified by the pandemic, and unfilled nursing positions due to recruitment challenges is now a provincial, national, and global issue.
-The Ontario Ministry of Health (MOH), has provided financial support for organizations to help with nursing recruitment and training strategies.
-At EMHS, there are several nursing recruitment efforts, which are disparate involving leaders from multiple departments such as in human resources, clinical programs, professional practice, and decision support, each with their own mandate and goals.
-This has led to duplication of efforts, wasted resources, and ineffective methods, while EMHS is still faced with unfilled nursing vacancies.
+Case Synopsis: here is currently a critical demand for nursing health human resources (HHR) Edith Montour Health Sciences (EMHS).
+This has been amplified by the andemic, and unfilled nursing positions due to recruitment challenges is now provincial, national, and global issue.
+The Ontario Ministry of Health (MOH), as provided financial support for organizations to help with nursing cruitment and training strategies.
+At EMHS, there are several nursing cruitment efforts, which are disparate involving leaders from multiple epartments such as in human resources, clinical programs, professional ractice, and decision support, each with their own mandate and goals.
+This as led to duplication of efforts, wasted resources, and ineffective methods, hile EMHS is still faced with unfilled nursing vacancies.

 Sector: Hospital/ Acute Care/ Teaching Hospital

 LEADS Domains:

 Leads Self

-Х Engages Others
+) Lengages Others

 Achieves Results

-Х Develops Coalitions
+) C Develops Coalitions

-Х Systems Transformations
+) Systems Transformations